Supercritical liquid–gas boundaries: Overview

 According to textbook knowledge, it is possible to transform a liquid continuously into a gas, without undergoing a phase transition, by heating and compressing strongly enough to go around the critical point.
 However, different criteria still allow to distinguish liquid-like and more gas-like states of a supercritical fluid.
 These criteria result in different boundaries in the pT plane.
 These lines emanate either from the critical point, or from the liquid–vapor boundary (boiling curve) somewhat below the critical point.
 They do not correspond to first or second order phase transitions, but to weaker singularities.

 The Fisher–Widom line is the boundary between monotonic and oscillating asymptotics of the pair correlation function $G(\vec{r})$.

 The Widom line is a generalization thereof, apparently so named by H. Eugene Stanley.
 However, it was first measured experimentally in 1956 by Jones and Walker, and subsequently named the 'hypercritical line' by Bernal in 1964, who suggested a structural interpretation.
-The Frenkel line is a boundary between "rigid" and "non-rigid" fluids characterized by the onset of transverse sound modes.